 3. Recipients or categories of recipients of the personal data

 Within our company, employees are only permitted to process your data if they require your data for the purposes of fulfilling our contractual or legal obligations or safeguarding the rights of data subjects.
-Third parties may also be recipients of personal data for these purposes, including processors in areas such as IT services, logistics and printing services.
+Third parties, including processors in areas such as IT services, may also be recipients of personal data for these purposes.

 Your personal data will also be passed on to third parties if this is necessary for the settlement of transactions or the provision of services.